 The Peace Studies department, Environmental Studies, Jay Phillip Center for Interfaith Learning, and Welcome Fest are pleased to announce the 34th annual Peace Studies Conference.

-The Environment: Issues in Justice, Conflict, and Peacebuilding: A Conference of the Late Fr.
+The Environment: Issues in Justice, Conflict, and Peacebuilding: A Conference in Honor of the Late Fr.
 Rene McGraw

 September 18, 2023